Maine craft beer industry still buzzing with no sign of drying up

 And while packaging counts, “the quality of what is inside is the most important thing,” she said.

-Dan Kleban, co-founder of Maine Beer Co., and Tim Adams, co-founder of Oxford Brewing Co., who spoke together in a business session about expanding outside of their local community, agreed.
+Dan Kleban, co-founder of Maine Beer Co., and Tim Adams, co-founder of Oxbow Brewing Co., who spoke together in a business session about expanding outside of their local community, agreed.
 Both companies still sell bottled rather than canned beer.

-Adams said he keeps control of his product by selling through personal relationships he has with distributors in the states and areas into which Oxford has expanded, including the District of Columbia.
+Adams said he keeps control of his product by selling through personal relationships he has with distributors in the states and areas into which Oxbow has expanded, including the District of Columbia.

 “The person who is selling your beer knows who you are and that’s [how to do it],” he said.
 “It’s harder than it’s ever been to run a brewery.”